vict0rsch/PaperMemory/Readme.md

 ## Todo

-* [ ] More robust file patterns and document custom page naming
 * [ ] Update visuals
 * [ ] Document `:` being replaced by `_` when downloading a pdf ([OS requirements...](https://stackoverflow.com/questions/30960190/problematic-characters-for-filename-in-chrome-downloads-download))
 * [ ] Document backup and how to get it